putridparrot/rosetta/README.md

 ### **Idiomatic Style**

 Where possible code will be presented in a style idiomatic to that language.
 In some cases clear specifications might not exist - for example JavaScript has several sets of standard practises out there - in such situations code will aim to be consistant in a chosen style.
 Whilst what your code does in the most important thing it's often a give away that you a developer is not conversant in a programming language when they write in a style not commonly used for that language.

+### **Classes/Structures**

+Structures (or struct) may exist in non-Object Oriented languages along with Unions and other ways to group data together.
+In an Object Oriented language, structs tend to have capabilities in line with Classes (class) which is generally the name used of a prototype that object instances are created from.

+The way structs and classes are used will usually differ within a language that has both.
+Often, structures will be value types (passed around as values or copies if you like) whereas classes are often reference types (stored on the heap and passed by reference).
+However this is not neccesarily a hard and fast rules for all languages.

+Not all languages support classes as these are often associated with Object Oriented languages.
+Functional languages are more likely to support something along the lines of our definition of structs.
+However functional first languages, such as F# support both.

+### **Interfaces/Protocols/Trait**

+Interfaces are used in object oriented languages to allow the developer to define the methhods/properties an object is expected to implement.
+In Swift the equivalent of an interface is known as a protocol, but whilst there may be some differences, the basics are still much the same.
+Rust has the concept of a trait which again is similar to an interface in concept but as Rust is not an Object Oriented language they ofcourse differ in that the developer does not implement a trait in a class.

+Interfaces are a pure abstract type.
+Some languages support default functionality within an interface, others prefer to offer abstract classes which, some offer both.

+An interface not only tells the developer what an object is expected to implement they also allow us to define polymorphism in a more declarative way (ofcourse polymorphism exists without interfaces also).
+In other words we can write code which understand an interface and need not understand the actual implementation.

+### **Libraries/Packages***

+This project is primarily aimed at looking at the fundamentals of each language listed but it's inevitable that the reader will wish to use framework or external code/functionality.
+For example importing a JSON package where a language does not support JSON out of the box.

+This usually requires a way to add the package to your application (i.e. download the source or a binary package such as via Maven, nuget, pypi, pub.dev or staight from a source repository such as Github).
+Some Framework libraries will be pre-installed with the language/compiler and hence are simply accessible by adding some import statement or similar, to your code.